niklonberg/nodejs-express-mongodb-library/README.md

 # Mybrary
+A simple library application where it is possible to add authors & books.

+## Tech stack
-This is a library web application created with express & mongodb.
+This is a dynamic web application created with express & mongodb.
 Focus here was in practicing MVC pattern, setting up routes and learning to use a view-engine.
 It reminded me a lot of my Python exam project which was built with Flask framework.
 I also got more practice in working with environment variables, and making use of Filepond library for uploading book images.

 ## Page